-At the edge of McLaren pond amongst towering evergreen trees, the dark silhouette of a geometric structure is nestled into the landscape of Fundy National Park.
-Fundy National Park sees approximately 300,000 visitors annually and encompasses 20 kilometres of dramatic shoreline along the Bay of Fundy, famous for having the world’s highest tides.
-The amphitheatre seeks to provide a welcoming and contemporary space for the approximately 300,000 annual visitors to experience the park’s live performances and interactions.
+At the edge of McLaren Pond, amongst towering evergreens, the dark silhouette of a geometric structure is nestled into the landscape of Fundy National Park.
+Fundy National Park encompasses 20 kilometres of dramatic shoreline along the Bay of Fundy, famous for experiencing the highest tides in the world.
+The amphitheatre provides a welcoming and contemporary space for the approximately 300,000 annual visitors to experience the park’s live performances and interactions.

 The theatre shell employs a cedar-clad interior and a black, standing-seam metal exterior.
 These materials unify to create a multi-faceted geometric form that flows with the park’s natural landscape.
-The angles of the structure were thoughtfully designed to accommodate acoustics, uninterrupted views of the stage and minimal disruption to the park`s vistas.
-The entire structure rests on helical anchors creating minimal impact on the land beneath it.
+Angles are thoughtfully designed to accommodate acoustics and uninterrupted views of the stage.
+They also serve to compliment the surrounding vista, rather than disrupt it.
+The entire structure rests on helical anchors, creating minimal impact on the land that lies beneath.

-The barrier-free amphitheatre contains a back of house area, change rooms, green room and storage area to accommodate regular programming at the park.
-Interior walls of the structure are cladded entirely in cedar, providing a warm contrast to the steel exterior.
-Pivoting interior doors secure the space during the offseason and act as curtain legs for theatrical productions and live performances.
+The entire facility is barrier-free and encompasses a back-of-house area, change rooms, a green room, and storage space to accommodate various types of regular programming at the park.
+Pivoting interior doors secure the space during the offseason and double as curtain legs for stage productions while the theatre is employed.